What is the sales funnel?

-When you have an effective sales funnel in your business, having an accurate view of how many leads enter your funnel as opposed to the ones that finally converts will become easy.
-This way will help you in the reverse calculation of how many more leads you would need to generate for your business to fill the top of your sales funnel to achieve your quarterly sales targets.
+When you have an effective sales funnel in your business, having an accurate view of how many leads enter your funnel as opposed to the ones that finally convert will become easy.
+This way will help you in the reverse calculation of how many more leads you would need to generate for your business to fill the top of your sales funnels to achieve your quarterly sales targets.
 You can then more efficiently invest your resources on the sources or platforms that offer more returns.

 Sales forecasts will be more accurate

 With a sales funnel in place, you will also be able to accurately predict how many leads you would be able to close and how much you will be able to sell next week, next month, or next quarter.
 Not only does this enable you to forecast your sales for the next quarter or year, but you can also start putting in efforts and resources to meet your projected sales targets for the next quarter or fiscal year.